 “The things that must soon take place” implies that what follows are descriptions of events that are future.
 At the same time, these future events take place “soon.”
 Some have concluded that all of Revelation has been fulfilled with most of the events taking place in the first century.
 This is the preterist view.
 Others would hold to a kind of partial preterism in which some events have taken place and others remain in the future.
 Futurism sees many, if not most, of the events described in Revelation as yet to come.

 In apocalyptic literature, the future is considered to be imminent or soon with the caveat that there may be delays or steps to fulfillment along the way.
 John’s Apocalypse implies this delayed imminence throughout:

 In ch.
 6 we hear the cry of the martyred saints: “How long, Sovereign Lord, holy and true, until you . . . avenge our blood?”
 They are told to “wait a little longer” (vv.
 10-11).
 Therefore, “soonness” means imminency in eschatological terms.
-(Johnson, Revelation, 20&21)
+(A. Johnson, Revelation, 20&21)